grexx22/BlueMix/README.md

 3. Copy your Coalesce credentials keys into the Bluemix developer portal (Note: Never share your credentials API keys outside of the Bluemix developer portal!)

-4. Use the Coalesce API for real-time access (requires subscription)
+4. Use the Coalesce.Info API for real-time access (requires subscription)

-Coalesce is free for 7 days.
+Coalesce.Info is free for 7 days.
 After that you will need to subscribe for continued access.